 Windstream expects Suppliers to respect the legal rights of their employees to join or not to join worker organizations, including trade unions or similar external representative organizations.
 Suppliers should strive for effective employee communication as a means of promoting positive employee relations.

 Suppliers must implement hiring practices to accurately verify the age of all workers and workers’ legal right to work prior to employment.
 Suppliers will not employ individuals under the legal minimum working age of the jurisdiction and/or country where the Supplier operates.
 Suppliers must not use forced or involuntary labor whether bonded, imprisoned, or indentured, including debt servitude.
-Suppliers must comply with all applicable wage and hour laws and regulations, including, but not limited to, those relating to minimum wages, overtime hours, piece rates and other elements of compensation, and legally mandated benefits.
-Suppliers’ employees should understand their employment conditions including payment terms and benefits.
+Suppliers must comply with all applicable wage and hour laws and regulations, including, but not limited to, those relating to minimum living wages, overtime hours and maximum working hours, piece rates and other elements of compensation, and legally mandated benefits.
+Suppliers’ employees should understand their employment conditions including payment terms and benefits, and acceptable living conditions.

 SAFETY, HEALTH AND THE ENVIRONMENT